zac-olds/Reactive-Website/README.md

 ## Project Description

-A simple website that will allow the user to search beer types you to enjoy a frosty beverage based on user preferences.
+A simple website that will allow the user to search beer types, find a random beer, and browse brewery locations around the world, based on user preferences.

 ## API and Data Sample
 https://sandbox-api.brewerydb.com/v2/beers/?withBreweries=Y&key=ae3ade67fa77bbf2517926c1875d09f8